ngblaylock/documentation/toolkit/databases.md

 There are a lot of options out there for databases.
 Here are some of my favorite free/nearly free ones.

+## Cool Blog

+This blog might be helpful: [Creating a Website with Vue.js backed by Google Sheets, by Albert Au Yeung](https://albertauyeung.github.io/2020/04/26/vuejs-google-sheets.html)

 ## Tabletop

 ::: warning